Distributional Principal Autoencoders: Introduction

-As a motivating example, we consider global monthly precipitation fields on 1 degree latitude-longitude grids for CMIP6 models~\citep{gmd-9-1937-2016,gmd-8-3379-2015}, resulting in a spatial dimension of $360\times180$.
-Compressing such high-dimensional spatial fields into a low-dimensional vector loses a large amount of information when aiming for mean reconstructions alone.
+As a specific motivating example, we consider as the target global monthly precipitation fields on 1 degree latitude-longitude grids for CMIP6 models~\citep{gmd-9-1937-2016,gmd-8-3379-2015}, resulting in a spatial dimension of $360\times180$.
+Compressing such high-dimensional spatial fields into a low-dimensional vector typically loses a large amount of information when aiming for mean reconstructions alone.
 As shown in Figure~\ref{fig:gcm_illus}, reconstructions from PCA or autoencoders tend to smooth out the fields and fail to capture much information about the distribution of precipitation for each location, especially for small latent dimensions.
 In the extreme case of latent dimension 0, AE just reconstructs any data by the temporal mean precipitation per location.
 Figure~\ref{fig:qqplot} illustrates how quantiles of precipitation at a random location behave for true data versus reconstructions.
-The high quantiles of the original data are clearly underestimated by AE or PCA reconstructions.
+The high quantiles of the original precipitation data are clearly underestimated by AE or PCA reconstructions.
+This matters for climate prediction, since underestimating heavy rainfall can lead to inadequate flood-risk planning.

-Here, we develop a nonlinear dimensionality reduction method that first aims at reconstructing data such that the distribution of the reconstructed data is identical to the distribution of the original data.
-We approach this goal via an encoder-decoder model framework that leverages the expressive capacity of deep neural networks.
-Denote the data by $X\in\bbR^p$ and assume $X$ follows a distribution $P^*$ and denote the latent variables (or, equivalently, embeddings) by $Z\in\bbR^k$ with $k\le p$.
-Similarly to autoencoders, the `encoder', denoted by $e(.):\bbR^p\to\bbR^k$, is a function from the data space to the latent space.
-The `decoder' in autoencoders is typically a function $d(.):\bbR^k\to\bbR^p$ that maps samples in the $k$-dimensional latent space back to the original $p$-dimensional space in a way that minimises the mean squared reconstruction error so that ideally
+Here, we develop a nonlinear dimensionality reduction method called \emph{Distributional Principal Autoencoder (DPA)}.
+The first aim is to reconstruct data such that the distribution of the reconstructed data is identical to the distribution of the original data.
+We approach this goal via an encoder-decoder framework using deep neural networks for both maps.
+Let $X\in\bbR^p$ be the data, drawn from a distribution $P^*$, and write $Z\in\bbR^k$ with $k\le p$ for the latent variable, also referred to as the embedding.
+The `encoder' $e(.):\bbR^p\to\bbR^k$ is a function from the data space to the latent space.
+The `decoder' is typically a function $d(.):\bbR^k\to\bbR^p$ mapping samples in the $k$-dimensional latent space back to the original $p$-dimensional space; for autoencoders, it minimises the mean squared reconstruction error, so that ideally

-In contrast, our decoder takes as arguments the latent variable and an additional noise variable $\varepsilon\in\bbR^l$ and maps them to the data space, i.e.\ $d(.,.):\bbR^k\times\bbR^l\to\bbR^p$.
-The noise $\varepsilon$ follows a pre-specified distribution such as a standard Gaussian.
-Instead of focusing merely on mean reconstruction, the aim for our decoder is \emph{distributional reconstruction} in the following sense.
-Given an encoder $e$, the decoder tries to achieve